 An I/N value -6 dB, equivalent to the I/N for AM(R)S, will provide a level of protection that would assure that an interfering signal would be significantly weaker than the background noise level to avoid disrupting communication with aircraft.

-6.2 In-Band and Adjacent Band Incumbent Services
+6.2 Adjacent Band Incumbent Services protection criteria

 Table 9 lists the I/N protection criteria for in-band and adjacent band services.
-These I/N values were not provided directly but were obtained from ITU-R reports and recommendations as provided by the responsible working parties of each incumbent service.
+These I/N values were obtained from ITU-R reports and recommendations as provided by the responsible working parties of each incumbent service.

 TABLE 9